JohnTimmermann/Custom-CS2-HUD/README.md

 - Node.js needs to be installed
 - public/files/cfg/gamestate_integration_observerspectator.cfg needs to be placed in cfg folder in CS:GO location
 - public/files/cfg/observer.cfg needs to be placed in cfg folder in CS:GO location
-- CS:GO needs to run on Fullscreen Windowed (I know people may dislike it, but since it's only for observation, soo...)
+- CS2 needs to run on Fullscreen Windowed (I know people may dislike it, but since it's only for observation, soo...)
-- After running CS:GO and connecting to match (or replaying a demo, you can use this in it too), type to console `exec observer.cfg`, it makes everything default disappear besides map and killfeed (can use `exec observer_off.cfg` to turn back to normal)
+- After running CS2 and connecting to match (or replaying a demo, you can use this in it too), type to console `exec observer.cfg`, it makes everything default disappear besides map and killfeed (can use `exec observer_off.cfg` to turn back to normal)
 - Ensure everything in the `config.json` file is filled out

 ## Configuration